Introduction- Headless PWA

-- Buy Now- The customer can click on Buy Now Button in order to directly move to the checkout.
+- Buy Now- The customer can click on Buy Now Button to directly move to the checkout.

 - Choose Options- If the product has multiple options associated with it app user can select them then add the product to the cart.

-- Details- However here the product complete details.
-In this page for the app user to refer to before purchase.
+- Details- However here is the product complete details.
+This page is for the app user to refer to before purchase.

 Cart And Checkout

 The Product added to the cart will see by clicking on the Cart button present on the homepage.

 Moreover, the cart here is just similar to the shopping trolley which is present in the physical store.

 PWA Scan & Go

 The application also allows the customers to place an order for the products on go.
-So, the customer needs to scan the barcode of the product and the product will add to cart instantly.
+So, the customer needs to scan the barcode of the product and the product will add to the cart instantly.

 For instance, if the customer visits the website brand physical store.
 However, do not want to stand up in the queue for billing, then this application will be the best choice.